mpsurnis/gmrt_casa_pipeline/README.md

 This repo contains the CASA-based imaging pipeline for uGMRT data.
 This is especially tuned to carry out imaging in subbands and estimate the flux density of the source at the phase centre.

-This is based on the original pipeline obtaned from Ruta and Ishwar which is hosted here: https://github.com/ruta-k/uGMRT-pipeline.git
+This is based on the original pipeline obtained from Ruta and Ishwar which is hosted here: https://github.com/ruta-k/uGMRT-pipeline.git

 There are some parameters that need to be set-up and/or fine tuned in order to carry out imaging with the data acquired in different bands of the uGMRT.